LIHPC-Computational-Geometry/honeycomb/user-guide/src/dev-guide/library.md

 - a builder structure to handle map creation: `CMapBuilder`.
 - 2D and 3D combinatorial maps, usable in concurrent contexts: `CMap2`/`CMap3`. this includes:
-    - all regular operations (sew, unsew, beta images, ...),
+    - all regular operations (sew, unsew, beta image accesses, ...),
     - a custom embedding logic to associate vertices and attributes to darts.
 - abstractions over attributes, to allow arbitrary items binding to the map using the same embedding logic as vertices: